-The estimated incidence is 1 in 2500 live births (more common than omphalocele).
+The estimated incidence is 1 in 2500 live births (more common than omphalocele, in which the abdominal viscera protrude from a midline defect at the base of the umbilicus).
 In gastroschisis, unlike omphalocele, there is no membranous covering over the intestine, which is markedly edematous and erythematous and is often enclosed in a fibrin mat.
 These findings indicate long-standing inflammation due to the intestine being directly exposed to amniotic fluid (ie, chemical peritonitis).
 Infants with gastroschisis have low incidence of associated congenital anomalies (10%) other than malrotation.

-As in omphalocele, gastroschisis can be detected by prenatal ultrasonography, and delivery should take place at a tertiary care center.
+Gastroschisis can be suspected before birth by abnormally high alpha-fetoprotein levels on routine blood tests and can be detected by prenatal ultrasonography; when confirmed, delivery should take place at a tertiary care center.

-Surgery is similar to that for omphalocele.
-It often takes several weeks before GI function recovers and oral feedings can be given; occasionally, infants have long-term problems caused by abnormal intestinal motility.
+It often takes several weeks before gastrointestinal function recovers and oral feedings can be given; occasionally, infants have long-term problems caused by abnormal intestinal motility.

 Drugs Mentioned In This Article